KangOxford/AlphaTrade/docs/source/introduction.rst

 :doc:`_framework` proposed a mathematical framework to define orderbook dynamics, which involves two crucial components: market clearing and order flow generating.
 In the following, I will elaborate on this package from these two perspectives.

-The package comprises three main components based on the terminology used in :doc:`_framework`.
+The package comprises three main components.

 * The first part is the Order-Book, which acts as the matching engine for market clearing.